esoadamo/thesis/User profiles/Profile of Family with low-tech skills.md

 ## Profile description

 - 2 parents, 2 children (12 and 8 years old)
-- parents have work Windows laptops, children have one shared laptop
+- parents have work Windows laptops, children have one shared laptop with shared account set-up from store
 - all of them have Android smartphones in under 7k CZK range
 - have bought external USB harddrive for photo backup
 - neither of them is able to read warning messages - they just click agree if visible